tproffen/DiscusCookBookExamples/README.md

 ## Contents

 * `Macros/` :
   Contains all macro files used in the book.
-Find the macros in the directory corresponding to the chapter it was used in.
+Macros are organized by chapters.

 * `Exercises/` :
   Contains solution macro files to most exercises.